aaronm7n/Messenger_App/README.md

 #### Contributions:

 1. Jonathan Pieroni, x hours, contributed in xxx
-2. Daniel Lambert,   x hours, contributed in xxx
+2. Daniel Lambert,   8 hours, contributed in all diagrams for phase 0 and phase 1 / Much documentation on README.md and UseCases.md
 3. Joseph Johnson,   5 hours, contributed in reasearch of Angular and React, pushed changes to READ.ME
 4. Aaron McClellan,  6 hours, contributed in Socket.io and vue.js research, Modify README.md to meet assignment 1 requirments